stefanov-sm/restql/README.md

 ## Server configuration

 Server configuration resides in a folder called `include` above base folder.
-It comprises of these two files:
+It comprises of these files:
  - File _db.connection.config_ (mandatory)
    contains a PDO connection string **(for performance purposes consider connection pooling)**.